beto0077/weather-app-top-hb/README.md

 # weather-app-top-hb

 A modular, responsive weather application built as part of *The Odin Project* JavaScript course.
-This project retrieves real-time weather data and weather-related GIFs using external APIs and displays them through a dynamic UI powered by JavaScript and Webpack.
+This project retrieves real-time weather data and location-related GIFs using external APIs and displays them through a dynamic UI powered by JavaScript and Webpack.

 ---